 What are the cons?
-Want to harvest before ripe
+Longer to mature than expected

 Would you recommend this product to a friend?